 CARIM employs 250 researchers from 13 disciplines, about 120 PhD students and 50 technical and support staff members.
 Together, they are unraveling the mechanisms of cardiovascular diseases.

-CARIM is one of the five schools of the Faculty of Health, Medicine and Life Sciences (FHML) of Maastricht University and is embedded within the Maastricht University Medical Center+ (Maastricht UMC+).
+CARIM is one of the six schools of the Faculty of Health, Medicine and Life Sciences (FHML) of Maastricht University and is embedded within the Maastricht University Medical Center+ (Maastricht UMC+).

 Download here the brochure of Maastricht University Medical Center+.